hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It is by using the same zone name (for public and private zones)
 		- It is proving VPC resources with different records: e.g., testing internal versions of a website
 		- Private Zone is preferred (if no match public is used)
+	- NS Record has the name servers that are authoritative for a domain
+	- SOA Record (Start of Authority Records) stores the information below
 	- VPC DNS Resolver ?
 </details>